 Access to personal information and correction

-Under the terms of the Data Protection Act you have the right to request a copy of information that we hold about you, by making a Subject Access Request.
-If you would like a copy of some or all of your information you may make a request by writing to our Information Compliance Officer as explained in the How to contact us section below.
+Under the terms of data protection legislation you have the right to request access to and a copy of information that we hold about you, by making a Subject Access Request.
+You can do this in several ways:

 Complaints, enquiries and feedback

-The Natural History Museum tries to meet the highest standards when collecting and using personal information.
+The Museum strives to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

-This privacy notice was drafted with brevity and clarity in mind.
-It does not provide exhaustive detail of all aspects of the Natural History Museum's collection and use of personal information.
-However, we are happy to provide any additional information or explanation needed.
+This privacy notice is intended to be brief and clear.
+It does not provide exhaustive detail of all aspects of the Museum's collection and use of personal information, but we are happy to provide you with any additional information or explanation.

 How to contact us

-- By letter, addressed to: Information Compliance Officer, The Natural History Museum, Cromwell Road, London, SW7 5BD.
+Data Protection Officer, Natural History Museum, Cromwell Road, London SW7 5BD